flim-labs/intensity-tracing-py/docs/v1.4/index.md

 The user can choose the type of connection for data acquisition between **SMA** and **USB** connections.

-_Note: The connection type set in the software must match the actual connection type activated on the [FLIM LABS acquisition card](https://www.flimlabs.com/products/data-acquisition-card/)._
+_Note: The connection type set in the software must match the actual connection type activated on the [FLIM LABS Data Acquisition Card](https://www.flimlabs.com/products/data-acquisition-card/)._

 <hr>